embrace-io/s3-batch-object-store/README.md

 is placed in the file, and then upload one single file to s3 with many objects in it, reducing drastically the number of PUT operations needed to store a large number of objets.

-After uploading a file, you can store the index information by calling `file.Indexdes()` wherever you want.
+After uploading a file, you can store the index information by calling `file.Indexes()` wherever you want.
 The best solution for how to store and query your index data will depend on your application data patterns and is beyond the scope of what this package aspires to do.